France – Didier Deschamps – Tactical Analysis

 Defending

 When defending, Deschamps’ team uses a 1-4-5-1 formation.
 They look to set up in a mid-block, always trying to close the center, forcing the opposition out wide.
-Deschamps wants his team to man-mark the opposition midfielders.
+Deschamps wants his team to be man-to-man with the opposition midfielders.

 This makes their defensive shape very dynamic because they adapt to their opponents.
 Here, the opposition forces them to be positioned in a 1-4-1-4-1 formation;